The Maryland Sexual Assault Kit Initiative (SAKI) is an effort to submit

-Maryland’s previous policies on testing sexual assault evidence kits, commonly known as rape kits, were inadequate.
-All kits were not tested and survivors were often left uncertain of the outcome of their sexual assault evidence kit.
-The Maryland Sexual Assault Kit Initiative (SAKI) is an effort to test all sexual assault evidence kits with potential forensic evidence that were collected prior to May 2018.
-The project also provides survivors with access to support services, resources, and access to justice when possible.
+Maryland’s previous policies on testing sexual assault evidence kits (SAEKs), commonly known as rape kits, were inadequate.
+All kits were not tested and survivors were often left uncertain of the outcome of their sexual assault evidence kit and associated law enforcement investigations.
+The Maryland Sexual Assault Kit Initiative (SAKI) is an effort to submit untested sexual assault evidence kits for forensic testing.
+The project also provides survivors with access to support services, resources, and, when possible, justice.

 MCASA SAKI advocates are available during the COVID-19 pandemic for questions and updates about survivors’ sexual assault evidence kits.

 In accordance with the Maryland SAKI Victim Notification Protocol, survivors will be able to opt-in to SAKI Victim Notifications at any time by speaking with an MCASA SAKI Advocate.
 You will be able to outline how, when, and why you are contacted by a victim notification team regarding your untested or unsubmitted sexual assault evidence kit (SAEK).
 An advocate will guide you through the process and explain notification options, including phone, email, and in-person meetings.

 Once your kit has been tested, the victim notification team will contact you based on your preferences.
 You may be contacted via phone with a request to schedule a meeting with a law enforcement officer to discuss the case, specifically SAEK testing results and investigative decisions.
 The notification team will continue to provide updates in accordance with your preferences, which you can change at any time.
 You will be given the contact information for the members of your notification team so that you can reach out with questions or concerns.

 Available to listen to your concerns, answer your questions, and provide you with access to local and statewide resources.